zenkj/yanch/README.md

 ## P2P Message Flow
 Currently there's only one p2p message type: ANNOUNCE message, with a list of block.
-This message is used to broadcast oneself's current last blocks.
+This message is used to broadcast oneself's latest blocks.

 If one mines or receives some blocks, she MUST broadcast the last one.